+Vata dosha is one of the three doshic energies described in Ayurveda: Vata, Pitta, Kapha.
 Vata dosha is composed of air and ether.
 It is understood to be “that which moves.”
 Like wind, Vata dosha is the force behind all movements.
 Nerve impulses, peristalsis, the movement of thoughts, the blinking of eyes, the heartbeat, and the circulation of blood are all governed by Vata dosha.

 Vata Dosha Qualities

 When one understands that the air and ether elements make up Vata dosha, the light, airy qualities of Vata dosha make perfect sense.
 Cold, clear, dry, light, mobile, subtle, rough, and irregular are some of the qualities that describe Vata dosha.

 Vata Dosha Characteristics

 A person with a predominance of Vata dosha in their constitution will exhibit many of the following qualities: